How UK hospitality businesses use revolving credit to smooth cash flow

 What Juice Flex offers hospitality operators

 Juice Flex is a revolving credit facility designed for UK SMEs across sectors, including hospitality.
-It provides a pre-approved credit limit (subject to status and lending criteria), with the flexibility to draw and repay as the trading year demands.
+It provides a pre-approved credit limit, with the flexibility to draw and repay as the trading year demands.

 When a revolving credit facility is the right choice for hospitality

-If a hospitality business operates with a relatively consistent monthly revenue and minimal seasonal variation — say, a city centre business hotel with steady occupancy — the structural advantages of revolving credit may be less pronounced.
+If a hospitality business operates with a relatively consistent monthly revenue and minimal seasonal variation, the structural advantages of revolving credit may be less pronounced.
 In those cases, an overdraft or short-term loan might be sufficient.
+But for many UK hospitality operators (pubs, seaside hotels, restaurants, event venues, holiday parks), the seasonal rhythm of the sector aligns naturally with how a revolving facility is designed to work.
+For a broader range of options, see seasonal business funding options.

 Practical next steps